openMetaAnalysis/Template-for-data-only-living-systematic-review-of-interventions/files/study-details/risk-of-bias.md

 **Footnotes:**<br>
 \* Attrition bias is 'unclear risk" as Consort flow diagram not provided.<br>
-† Selective reporting bias is 'unclear risk" as no original protocol at a online trial registry.
+† Selective reporting bias is 'unclear risk" as no original protocol at a online trial registry.<br>
+‡